jgcfyidev/jgcfyi/content/1-Relationship.md

 loss](https://reedquest.org/2023/09/15/review-of-typhoons-offerings-an-existential-narrative-by-a-portland-band/#:~:text=%E2%80%9CIt%E2%80%99s%20a%20record,from%20violence/oblivion%3F%E2%80%9D)
-can render these traditions unsalvageable--shifting our connection with extractive economies from a convenient way to raise 'standards of living', to a dangerous dependence on fragile [gentrifying](https://www.youtube.com/watch?v=1AckNxh1NZY&t=146s) [systems](https://www.researchgate.net/publication/290557797_Global_supply_chains_disasters_and_externalities_How_complex_supply_networks_create_damaging_externalities_and_its_consequences) beyond local control.
+can render these traditions unsalvageable--shifting our connection with extractive economies from a convenient way to raise 'standards of living' to a dangerous dependence on fragile [gentrifying](https://www.youtube.com/watch?v=1AckNxh1NZY&t=146s) [systems](https://www.researchgate.net/publication/290557797_Global_supply_chains_disasters_and_externalities_How_complex_supply_networks_create_damaging_externalities_and_its_consequences) beyond local control.